jharini/booknotes/system-design/system-design-interview/chapter17/README.md

 ```

 In a leaf node, we store:
- * Top-left, bottom-right coordinates to identify the quadrant dimensions
+ * Top-left, bottom-right coordinates to identify the quadrant dimensions - 32 bytes (8 bytes x 4)
- * List of business IDs in the grid
+ * List of business IDs in the grid - 8 bytes per ID x 100 (maximal number of businesses allowed in one grid)
+   Total - 832 bytes

-In an internalt node we store:
+In an internal node we store:
- * Top-left, bottom-right coordinates of quadrant dimensions
+ * Top-left, bottom-right coordinates of quadrant dimensions - 32 bytes (8 bytes x 4)
- * 4 pointers to children
+ * pointers to 4 children - 32 bytes (8 bytes x 4)
+   Total - 64 bytes

-The total memory to represent the quadtree is calculated as ~1.7GB in the book if we assume that we operate with 200mil businesses.
+The total memory to represent the quadtree is calculated as ~1.7GB in the book if we assume that we operate with 200mil businesses (number of leaf nodes = 200 mil/100 = about 2 mil, number of internal nodes = 2mil x 1/3 = about 0.67 mil, total memory requirement = 2mil x 832 bytes + 0.67 mil x 64 bytes = about 1.71 GB).
+Time taken to build it = (n/100) log (n/100).

 Hence, a quadtree can be stored in a single server, in-memory, although we can of course replicate it for redundancy and load balancing purposes.

-One consideration to take into consideration if this approach is adopted - startup time of server can be a couple of minutes while the quadtree is being built.
+One consideration to take into consideration if this approach is adopted - startup time of server can be a couple of minutes while the quadtree is being built.Time taken to build it = (n/100) log (n/100) = a few minutes for 200 million businesses.
+This is not ideal for server startup since server cannot serve traffic when the quadtree is being built.
+So we should rollout new releases to small subset of servers at a time.
+This avoids taking a large swath of the server cluster offline and causes service brownout.
+Blue/green deployment can also be used, but an entire cluster of new servers fetching 200 million businesses at the same time from teh database service can put a lot of strain on the system.
+This can be done, but it may complicate the design and you should mention that in the interview.

+* build quadtree in memory
+* after it is built, start searching from teh root and traverse the tree, until we find the leaf node where the search origin is.
+If that leaf node has 100 businesses, return the node.
+Otherwise, add businesses from its neighbors until enough businesses are returned.

 Hence, this should be taken into account during the deployment process.
 Eg a healthcheck endpoint can be exposed and queried to signal when the quadtree build is finished.